3manuek/pgCryptoBench/README.md

-# A brief pgcrypto ebnchmark using pgbench
+# A brief pgcrypto benchmark using pgbench

 > Key user here is a generic GPG key.